 December 12, 2016

-These days there are a lot of companies who claim to be a Managed Services Provider, but don’t actually follow the model.
-So to help you better understand some differences, we’ve laid out some thoughts on how you can distinguish between the haves and have nots.
+These days a lot of companies claim to be a Managed Service Provider, but don’t actually follow the model.
+So to help you better understand some differences, we’ve laid out some thoughts on how you can distinguish between the haves and have-nots.

-Let’s start with a definition – a Managed Services Provider (MSP) is a team of IT experts who provide a defined set of IT related services for a fixed monthly cost.
+Let’s start with a definition – a Managed Service Provider (MSP) is a team of IT experts who provide a defined set of IT related services for a fixed monthly cost.

 Simple enough.
 But let’s break this down a bit.